sarahkelly-sn/data-analytics-spotify/README.md

    ```
    import pandas as pd

-   # Assuming 'data' is a list of your top tracks
    data = [{'track': track['name'], 'artist': track['artists'][0]['name']} for track in top_tracks['items']]
    df = pd.DataFrame(data)
    df.to_csv('top_tracks.csv', index=False)